shundhammer/qdirstat/scripts/pkg-tools/README.md

 ### Use Cases

-- You regularly install software that you built manually with `make install`, and now you'd like to find those files again after the system behaves strangely.
+- You regularly manually build software and install it with `make install`, and now you'd like to find those files again after the system behaves strangely.

 - You constantly upgrade your system from one distro release to the next.
 Sometimes, files are left behind because of packaging errors.
-For example, you may find very old libraries in `/usr/lib` that may get in the way.
+For example, you may find very old libraries in `/usr/lib` that may get in the way (this happened to me).

-- You are a software packager, a QA engineer or a release manager working for a Linux distributor, and you'd like to check if the packagers properly packaged all files, our you want to find files left behind by package upgrades, or files that a package leaves behind because of some slightly broken pre- or post-uninstall script.
+- You are a software packager, a QA engineer or a release manager working for a Linux distributor, and need to check if all the files belonging to a software package are packaged properly, our you want to find files left behind by package upgrades, or files that a package leaves behind because of some slightly broken pre- or post-uninstall script (leftover Python *.pyc files, anyone?).

 ## Caveat